-To help you record contractual relationships with your customers, you can set Contracts at Division level.
-These Contracts can help to record information such as Contract renewal dates and who the main Contact is for the Contract.
-A Contract can have multiple iterations however, only a single iteration can be active at a time.
+To help you record contractual relationships with your customers, you can set Contracts on Divisions.
+These Contracts can help to record information, such as contract renewal dates and who the main contact is for the contract.
+They can have multiple iterations; however, only a single iteration can be active at any one time.
 You can define your own statuses for Contract iterations and link them through to a standard workflow status.

-Description: The Description should describe the type of Contract you're setting up for this customer.
-The Description will appear on the Contract's page against this Division, so make sure this is relevant to all CRM users.
+- Description: The Description should describe the type of Contract you're setting up for this customer.
+This will appear on the Contract's page against this Division, so make sure this is relevant to all CRM users.

-Main Contact: This will be the key Contact at the Division who will deal with the Contract and any further renewal dates.
+- Main Contact: This will be the key person at the Division who will deal with the Contract and any further renewal dates.

-Start Date & Expected End Date: These two dates should specify when the Contract should start and end.
+- Start Date & Expected End Date: These 2 dates should specify when the Contract should start and end.
 By recording this information, this can be extremely helpful when running CRM Reports, such as all Contracts ending in the next week.

 Once happy with the information entered, click 'Create' and your new Contract will be created.

-From the 'Status' drop-down, you can then put the Contract to live, once you have confirmation from the customer that they wish to go ahead with the Contract.
+From the Status drop-down, you can then put the Contract to 'Active', once you've had confirmation from the customer that they wish to go ahead with the Contract.

-Once you have selected the status of 'Active', you will only be able to edit the Contract by creating a new draft amendment.
-The purpose of the draft amendments are to ensure the changes are then recorded against the Contract.
-Alternatively, if you needed to end the Contract, you can click 'Deactivate' which will complete and end the Contract.
+Once you've selected the status of 'Active', you'll only be able to edit the Contract by creating a new draft amendment.
+The purpose of the draft amendments are to ensure the changes are then recorded against the Contract to show the iteration history.
+Alternatively, if you needed to completely end the Contract, you can simply click 'Deactivate'.